mohamedyd/awesome_resources/README.md

 * [Awesome-conformal-prediction](https://github.com/valeman/awesome-conformal-prediction): The most comprehensive professionally curated resource on Conformal Prediction including the best tutorials, videos, books, papers, articles, courses, websites, conferences and open-source libraries code in Python, R and Julia.

+* [Harvard CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/): This course explores the concepts and algorithms at the foundation of modern artificial intelligence, diving into the ideas that give rise to technologies like game-playing engines, handwriting recognition, and machine translation.

 ## ML Courses